 What kind of artists will be competing?

-There will be more than 100 artists competing in the Grand Prix of Art, covering a wide array of ages and skill levels.
-Look out for up-and-comers in the Youth category (ages eight to 18) plus many intriguing beginners, intermediates, and working artists in the highly diverse Open category.
+Up to 80 artists will be competing in this years Grand Prix of Art, covering a wide array of ages and skill levels.
+Look out for up-and-comers in the Youth category (ages eight to 18) plus many intriguing beginners, intermediates, and working artists in the highly diverse Adult Open category.
 The Masters category includes experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.